CenTrial Logo

 Matching Patients with Clinical Trials

-CenTrial.org's mission is to notify people about atrial fibrillation clinical trials.
+CenTrial.org's mission is to notify researchers about people who match the criteria for atrial fibrillation clinical trials.
 Through a secure sign-up process and a comprehensive health profile, CenTrial matches patients with clinical trials based on their specific medical history, condition, and location.
 This matching process ensures that patients are connected with trials most suitable for their needs and circumstances.

 Benefits of Participating in Clinical Trials